Emerging Leaders in Philanthropy Program

 What is the cost of the program?
 Is there financial aid available?

-Patton McDowell serves as lead faculty and facilitator for the New Development Professionals program.
+Patton McDowell serves as lead faculty and facilitator for the Emerging Leaders in Philanthropy program.

 DR. PATTON MCDOWELL, MBA, CFRE